-PS: By the way, if you like this essay, you might want to read this other one.
+PS: By the way, if you like this essay, you might want to read the 80% productivity lie.

 I don't know.
 Sometimes it feels like my writing & thoughts are way off.
 Who knows if it'll help anyone or if it means anything.